 Children enjoying a Christingle Celebration

 Christingles are usually held from the end of November through to February (Advent to Candlemas), with Christmas Eve being a particularly popular time for services.
 But you can host one whenever you like.

 What is the Christingle made from?

 During the service, each person takes a Christingle and the candles are all lit to create a warm, magical glow symbolising the light of Christ and bringing hope to people living in darkness.

-Christingles are homemade using oranges and a few other bits, as you choose.
+Christingles are made using oranges and a few other bits, as you choose.
 You light the candle at the end of a service to spread a magical glow around everyone.